davidm/lua-inspect/README.txt

 style.script_lua.12=fore:#600000 # table field recognized
 =============================

+== Configuring SciTE options ==

+The following LuaInspect options can be configured in one of your SciTE property files:

+  luainspect.update.always (0 or 1, default 1)
+  luainspect.annotate.all.locals (0 or 1, default 0)
+  luainspect.incremental.compilation (0 or 1, default 0)
+  luainspect.performance.tests (0 or 1, default 0)

+For details, see scite.lua.

 == Design Notes ==

 The font styles are intended to make the more dangerous